kiwix/kiwix-android/DESIGN.md

 Kiwix does not yet contain content descriptions for its UI elements.
 This can prohibit users with for example poor eyesight to use Kiwix successfully.
 Therefore, newly introduced interactive elements should contain content descriptions (boy scout rule applies here too!).

 See ["Make apps more accessible"](https://developer.android.com/guide/topics/ui/accessibility/apps) for a more detailed guide on accessibility.
 [Firefox Fenix](https://github.com/mozilla-mobile/shared-docs/blob/master/android/accessibility_guide.md) also has a great concise description of accessibility.
+A third accessibility resource is googles [list of key steps](https://android-developers.googleblog.com/2012/04/accessibility-are-you-serving-all-your.html) for making sure an Android application is accessible.

 [1] https://material.io/design/color/the-color-system.html 2020-06-04